-- Focus higher density housing only in centers. - In A1 and R1 Districts hold new development to base density on larger lots with large buffers from primary roads. - If developments are requesting rezoning for additional density and decentralize sewer; require protected public open space.
+- Focus higher density housing only in centers. - In A1 and R1 areas hold new development to base density on larger lots with large buffers from primary roads. - If developments are requesting rezoning for additional density and decentralized sewer; require protected public open space.

-- Study Geo-technical, Environmental, Traffic, and Stormwater reports for new development. - Create a mechanism to acquire prime agricultural, natural resource, and recreation lands or otherwise protect them.
+- Require Geo-technical, Environmental, Traffic, and Stormwater reports for new development. - Create a mechanism to acquire prime agricultural, natural resource, and recreation lands or otherwise protect them. - Provide better resources and transparency for staff level reviews of technical and environmental reports.